-Shore power receptacle(s) are located outside the cabin on the port side.
-Shore power receptacles are rated either 30 or 50 amps with appropriate power cords furnished.
-Since not every shore installation has 30 amp service, we recommend that 15 and 20 amp adapters be purchased.
-However, whenever 15 or 20 amp adapters are used, there will be a corresponding drop in supplied power from the dockside system.
+The standard dockside receptacle and cord provided is rated at 30 amps.
+Since some shore installations do not have 30 amp service, we recommend the purchase of 15 amp and 20 amp adapters.
+Note: When 15 amp or 20 amp adapters are used there will be a corresponding drop in supplied AC power.